 This wide gap between tackling ‘illegal’ deforestation and achieving zero net deforestation goals is a cause for major concern.
 85% of the conversion of native vegetation for soy in the Cerrado is legal under the Forest Code.
 So while compliance with regulation is essential, at the same time, regulation on its own is currently insufficient for the protection of the Cerrado.

 Recent research indicates the availability of substantial areas of already cleared land.
 Incentivising expansion onto these areas rather than further conversion of native vegetation, alongside the improvement of the cattle sector’s current low productivity (to make room for soy expansion), offers a viable and more sustainable pathway forward for agricultural production in the Cerrado.
 It is increasingly clear that development need not be incompatible with the protection of globally important landscapes.

 The companies support the objectives defined in the Cerrado Manifesto and commit to working with local and international stakeholders to halt deforestation and native vegetation loss in the Cerrado.

 Market-facing companies cannot achieve this on our own and we call on other supply chain actors, government, investors and civil society to share our goal.
 We seek to collaborate to develop the policies needed to steer all actors towards a more sustainable land use pathway, and the monitoring and verification systems to give us confidence that our actions are having the desired outcome of protecting the unique landscape of the Cerrado.

 *Signatories decide to what extent they wish to actively participate in supporting SoS implementation activities.
-Please see here for Terms of Reference and other details.
+Please see the Terms of Reference and other details.